-Bruce Banner, a scientist on the run from the U.S. Government must find a cure for the monster he emerges whenever he loses his temper.
-However, Banner then must fight a soldier whom unleashes himself as a threat stronger than he.
+Bruce Banner, a scientist on the run from the U.S. Government, must find a cure for the monster he emerges whenever he loses his temper.
+However, Banner then must fight a soldier who unleashes himself as a threat stronger than he.

 Fate deals young orphan Matt Murdock a strange hand when he is doused with hazardous waste.
 The accident leaves Matt blind but also gives him a heightened "radar sense" that allows him to "see" far better than any man.
 Years later Murdock has grown into a man and becomes a respected criminal attorney.
 But after he's done his "day job" Matt takes on a secret identity as "The Man Without Fear," Daredevil, the masked avenger that patrols the neighborhood of Hell's Kitchen and New York City to combat the injustice that he cannot tackle in the courtroom.
 Written by

 197 of 266 people found this review helpful.

 Was this review helpful to you?